 Jane Addams, known as the mother of social work, was the first American woman to be awarded the Nobel Peace Prize.
 She addressed societal issues specifically affecting women.
 Since Addams’ time, intimate partner violence, human trafficking, gender bias/oppression, reproductive justice and equal pay for equal work have all served as challenges for social workers advocating for and supporting women’s rights.
 Today, “women’s issues” are often limited to health and reproductive matters; however, almost every issue is a women’s issue that requires an intersectional gender lens, see (Social Work Speaks).

 As long as structural sexism is used to perpetuate discrimination against women, the profession will need to provide the momentum for organized answers.
-Women in social work especially are tasked to examine roles, equity and fairness not only in the profession, but within society and with the women they serve each day.
+Social workers are tasked to examine roles, equity and fairness not only in the profession, but within society and with the women they serve each day.